Yarmouth–Lowestoft line: Present day

 The site of Yarmouth South Town has disappeared beneath new roads, superstores and industrial units, whilst that of Gorleston-on-Sea was swept away in 1991 to make way for a roundabout on the A47 Gorleston inner relief road.

 The road follows the former railway alignment from the bridge at Yarmouth Vauxhall to a point to the south of the former Gorleston station, and includes a new drawbridge near the site of Breydon Viaduct.

-The site of Gorleston Links Halt is similarly unrecognisable and have disappeared under residential development.
-A housing estate has been built across the track at the site of Hopton-on-Sea station; the stationmaster's house still stands as do the gates to the goods yard to the right of the house.
+The site of Gorleston Links Halt is similarly unrecognisable and has disappeared under residential development.

+A housing estate has been built across the track at the site of Hopton-on-Sea station; the stationmaster's house still stands, as do the gates to the goods yard to the right of the house.

 Corton is the only former station on the line still standing; it is in use as a private residence, although the platform canopy is very rundown.

-Lowestoft North has disappeared under residential development and a road named "Beeching Drive" occupies the former alignment; to the west a section of the line has become a non-vehicular right of way.
+Lowestoft North has disappeared under residential development and a road named Beeching Drive occupies the former alignment; to the west, a section of the line has become a non-vehicular right of way.

 The absence of a direct rail connection between Great Yarmouth and Lowestoft remains keenly felt today.